Semmelweis and puerperal fever¶

 We want to compare the death rate attributed to puerperal fever in the three periods delimited by these two dates, to determine whether the rate increased after the introduction of anatomy lessons and decreased after handwashing was implemented, as is suggested by the graph above.

-This result is indeed quite convincing, in particular the marked reduction in infection rate during period 3, when doctors were following the risk reduction measure.
+This result is indeed quite convincing, in particular the marked reduction in infection rate moving from period 2 to period 3, when doctors were following the risk reduction measure.